Shatzii/FamilyLawFirm/docs/DEPLOYMENT.md

   - (Recommended) Attach custom domain `api.shatzii.com`; follow Railway’s CNAME instructions in GoDaddy.

 3) Verify
-  - Wait for DNS to propagate.
+  - Wait for DNS to propagate (if using a custom domain).
-  - Visit `https://law.shatzii.com` and run the app.
+  - Visit `https://familylaw.netlify.app` (or your custom domain `https://law.shatzii.com`) and run the app.
-  - Check `https://law.shatzii.com/api/health` — backend should be `up`.
+  - Check `https://familylaw.netlify.app/api/health` (or your custom domain) — backend should be `up`.
   - Try signup/login; cookies require HTTPS.

 ## 1) Create the subdomain in GoDaddy